mark-mcdermott/drivetracks-wip-nuxt3/README.md

 ```
 - `npm run dev` -> Homepage should have header and footer
 - `^ + c`
-- now that we've changed the way our homepage looks, we'll have to delete our pixelmatch baseline homepage image, which is `~/app/frontend/spec/e2e/screenshots/baseline/page-home.png` so it will take a new baseline image to compare to
+- now that we've changed the way our homepage looks, we'll have to delete our pixelmatch baseline homepage image, which is `~/app/frontend/spec/e2e/screenshots/baseline/page-home.png` so it will take a new baseline image screenshot to compare to going forward.
 - `npm run test` -> header, footer and homepage tests should all pass

 ### Move Homepage Spec Header/Footer Checks Into Shared.js